Tiffany Trump: Early life and education

 Tiffany Ariana Trump was born on October 13, 1993, at St. Mary's Medical Center in West Palm Beach, Florida, two months before her parents married.
 She is Donald Trump's only child with his second wife, actress and television personality Marla Maples.
 She was named after jeweler Tiffany & Co.; her father purchased the air rights above the company's Fifth Avenue flagship store in the 1980s while building Trump Tower next door.
 Her parents divorced in 1999 after being separated for two years.
 She was raised by her mother in California.

 Trump has three elder half-siblings, Donald Jr., Ivanka and Eric, from her father's first wife, Ivana, and a younger half-brother, Barron, from Donald's third wife, Melania.

 Trump attended Viewpoint School in Calabasas, California, graduating in 2012.
-She attended the University of Pennsylvania (her father's alma mater) and graduated in 2016 with a Bachelor of Arts degree in sociology with a concentration in law and society, and was a member of Kappa Alpha Theta sorority.
-She then entered Georgetown University Law Center in Washington, D.C., and was awarded a J.D. degree in May 2020.
+She attended the University of Pennsylvania (her father's alma mater) and graduated in 2016 with a Bachelor of Arts degree in sociology with a concentration in law and society, and was a member of the Kappa Alpha Theta sorority.
+She then attended the Georgetown University Law Center in Washington, D.C., and earned a J.D. degree in May 2020.

 Career

-In 2011, Trump released a music single called "Like a Bird" featuring creative partner Sprite, as well as rapper Logic.
+In 2011, Trump released a music single called "Like a Bird".
 Trump later told The Oprah Winfrey Show that she was evaluating whether to take her music career "to the next level as a professional".
 In June 2015, Sprite posted a photo of himself and Trump sitting at a piano in front of a list of song titles labeled Tiffany Trump Tunes.
 The track list included nine songs, among them "Like a Bird".

 In 2015, Trump worked as an intern for Vogue magazine and, in 2016, modeled for an Andrew Warren fashion show during New York Fashion Week.